Trip Duration

 Difficulty Level: Easy

-Luxury Hotel Accommodation In Kathmandu central(Thamel) in BB Basis( Bed and Breakfast).
+Luxury hotel accommodation in Kathmandu central(Thamel) on a BB basis( Bed and Breakfast).

-National park Entry fees( Sagarmatha National Park & Khumbu Rural Municipality entrance permits).
+Sagarmatha National Park & Khumbu Rural Municipality entrance permits.

 First-aid Kits.